Mohamed Salah has set another goalscoring record after netting a Champions League hat-trick for Liverpool against Rangers.

 Wayne Rooney netted 30 goals in Europe’s premier club competition for Manchester United, with the forward having been a key performer in a Red Devils side that reached three finals between 2008 and 2011.

-Rooney memorably scored a hat-trick on his Champions League debut for the club against Fenerbahce, the teenager producing a scintillating showing following his arrival from Everton.
+Rooney memorably scored a hat-trick on his Champions League debut for the club against Fenerbahce, as the teenager produced a scintillating showing following his arrival from Everton.

 — UEFA Champions League (@ChampionsLeague) September 28, 2018